toradex/a71ch-demo/README.md

 ### Creating the certificates

-NxP provides a script in their host library to the A71CH Secure Element module.
+NXP provides a script in their host library to the A71CH Secure Element module.
 You can either edit the script and change the properties of the X.509 certificate which should be generated or take the default values and run it directly.
 The script is located under `hostLib/embSeEngine/a71chDemo/scripts/tlsCreateCredentialsRunOnClientOnce.sh`

 After creating the certificates, you need to copy them to the proper location.
 Following files from `hostLib/embSeEngine/a71chDemo/ecc` need to be copied to `toradex/certs/`: